lukeredpath/betabuilder/README.md

 To get started, if you don't already have a Rakefile in the root of your project, create one.
 If you aren't familiar with Rake, it might be worth [going over some of the basics](http://rake.rubyforge.org/) but it's fairly straightforward.

-You can install the BetaBuilder gem from your terminal (OSX 10.6 works with a perfectly useful Ruby installation):
+You can install the BetaBuilder gem from your terminal (OSX 10.6 ships with a perfectly useful Ruby installation):

     $ gem install betabuilder